dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 </TabItem>
 </Tabs>

-Next, let's create some tables in our database by running a schema migration:
+Next, let's create some tables in your database by running a schema migration:

    ```bash
 npx dbos migrate